openpnp/openpnp/BlindsFeeder.md

 ___

-Once you've defined your `TapeDefinition`s, you can multiply and mix them to build up a feeder array i.e. print many feeders in one piece (at end of the `BlindsFeeder-3DPrinting.scad` file):
+**OLD VERSION**: Once you've defined your `TapeDefinition`s, you can multiply and mix them to build up a feeder array i.e. print many feeders in one piece (at end of the `BlindsFeeder-3DPrinting.scad` file):

 ![grafik](https://user-images.githubusercontent.com/9963310/73120868-66ff0780-3f73-11ea-90d3-940594bee1ff.png)